 A lot of things could be contributing to the changes in your home, but one of the common culprits for poor airflow and increased allergies are the home air filters.
 So how often should we change them, and what should we look for when we’re replacing them?

-How often should I replace my home air filters?
+How often should you replace your air filters?

 How often you replace your air filter isn’t always clear.
 It depends on the size of the house, type of filter, how often the system runs, whether you have pets, and many other factors.
 A good rule of thumb is to read the packaging of your air filter.
-Many recommend replacing filters every 30-60 days.
+Many recommend replacing air filters every 30-60 days.
 The more pets you have, the more frequently you should replace the filter.
 If there are no pets, then you can change the filter less frequently.
 If you have allergies or young children in the home then you will need to change the filter around the lower end of the 30-60 day period in order to maintain the quality of the air.

-What type of air filter should I look for?
+What type of air filter should you look for?

 CNET says looking at the Minimum Efficiency Reporting Value (MERV) rating is key.
 Every filter has a MERV number, and the higher the MERV number, the better quality the filter is, meaning it can hold contaminates better and last longer.

 The only downside to picking a filter with a high MERV rating is that it can slow down the airflow in your AC unit.
 The best choice is a balance between good quality and good airflow, which is typically a filter that has a MERV rating of 6 to 8.
 If you have a high-efficiency AC, you may get away with a higher rating.
 1

-What are the benefits of replacing my air filters?
+What are the benefits of replacing your air filters?